 1. Make A List Of Your Debts

 This means you will need to get the bills out of the drawer, open them and make a list.
-You have to acknowledged where you are at this time to be able to change it.
+You have to acknowledge where you are at this time to be able to change it.
 Looking at a lot of debt in the form of a stack of bills can be very scary, but it will get better.

 Everyone that got out of debt had to look at every one of their debts before they became debt free.